gadicc/meteor-hmr/README.md

 *Use with correct Meteor release, currently 1.3-rc.3*

-1. In your project root, `npm install --save-dev react-transform-hmr react-transform-catch-errors redbox-react`.
+1. In your project root, `npm install --save-dev babel-plugin-react-transform react-transform-hmr react-transform-catch-errors redbox-react`.
 1. Make sure you have a `.babelrc` in your project root that resembles the sample at the end of this README.
 1. Edit your `.meteor/packages` and replace `ecmascript` with `gadicc:ecmascript-hot@0.0.10-rc.3`